walidabualafia/seereh.com/doc/technical_plan.md

     4. Create serverless functions (or a small dedicated backend service) to handle order creation and payment confirmation.
     5. Set up transactional emails for order confirmations.

-### Phase 4: CRM and Advanced Features
+### Phase 4: CRM, Advanced Features & Deployment
+**Timeline: January 24, 2026 – February 15, 2026**
+*   **Goal:** Full platform launch.
 *   **Tasks:**
     1. Integrate the HubSpot API to sync customer and order data.
     2. Build out any custom analytics or reporting features in the admin dashboard.
-    3. Refine the vendor dashboard based on feedback.
+    3. Refine the vendor dashboard based on feedback from the demo.
-    4. Conduct thorough testing of the entire platform.
+    4. Conduct thorough testing (QA) of the entire platform.
+    5.  **Final Deployment:** Go live with the production environment.

 ## 5. Technology Stack Summary